Should I stop using passwords?

 The answer is yes!
 Shared worksheets would be an example.
 A password works in this environment because the worksheet has a finite life expectancy and shouldn’t be repeated unless within the same group as the original.

-What if my organization doesn’t allow the use of spaces?
+What if the program doesn’t allow the use of spaces?

 We move on to special characters; typically underscores are used or dashes.
 We are still in the 20-character range, so the time to crack is exceptionally high!